NahumTadesse/SWEPROJECT/README.md

 # Project Requirements Overview

-In this section, we delve into the detailed requirements provided by our client, which are essential for the successful development of ShoeVault, our online sneaker store.
-We have categorized these requirements into functional and non-functional, ensuring clarity and alignment with our client's expectations.
+In this section, we delve into the detailed requirements provided by our client.
+We have created done a Requirements Analysis and Elicitation, written detailed reuirements, and made a use-case diagram as well as a decsion table.

 ## Requirements :
 - **Requirements Ellication**: Here we have notes from the customer meeting.
 [Requirements Analysis and Elicitation](Project_Deliverables/docs/Elicitation.md)